ADHD Life Coaching

 Working with an ADHD Life Coach

-Our understanding of ADHD continues to grow and change.
-And despite the copious amount of information out there on ADHD, it still tends to be poorly understood by the general population and even healthcare professionals, and educators.
-Unfortunately, over the years this lack of understanding has led to misdiagnosis, overdiagnosis, underdiagnosis, blaming, and shaming of the person with ADHD.
+Our understanding of the neurotype ADHD continues to grow and change.
+And despite the copious amount of information out there on ADHD neurotype, it still tends to be poorly understood by the general population and even healthcare professionals, and educators.
+Unfortunately, over the years this lack of understanding has led to misdiagnosis, overdiagnosis, underdiagnosis, blaming, and shaming of the ADHD person.
 It has also set many up for failure and mental health issues.

-Not everyone with ADHD will struggle with the same challenges, or issues, and some more than others.
-Many will need medication to help manage ADHD.
+Not every ADHDer will struggle with the same challenges, or issues, and some more than others.
+Many will need medication to help manage some of the more challenging behaviors associated with ADHD.
 However, medication alone will not bring about successful long-term management for most individuals.
-There are several components to consider in the management of ADHD symptoms.
-Coaches can assist the client to identify and address those components and develop new and different ways of managing ADHD effects.
+There are several components to consider in the management of ADHD behaviors getting in the way.
+Coaches can assist the client to identify and address those components and develop new and different ways of managing these behaviors.

-I’m committed and passionate about helping my clients become the best advocate for themselves and those they love.
+I’m committed and passionate about helping my clients become the best advocates for themselves and those they love.
 Let’s work together to improve your quality of life and help you reach your potential.